ukchukx/essentials/SOLID.md

 _If it looks like a duck, quacks like a duck, but needs batteries – you probably have the wrong abstraction._

 Next up on our list is Liskov substitution, which is arguably the most complex of the 5 principles.
-Simply put, **if class _A_ is a subtype of class _B_, then we should be able to replace _B_ with _A_ without disrupting the behavior of our program.**
+Simply put, **if class _A_ is a subtype of class _B_, then we should be able to replace _B_ with _A_ without disrupting the behaviour of our program.**

 Let's just jump straight to the code to help wrap our heads around this concept: